Villa Margarita St Croix USVI

 What’s the Margaritaville St Thomas seaweed situation like?
 While there are no live webcams at the resort, it’s best to check nearby beach webcams to get some idea if it is a problem or not.

-St John sargassum 2024 forecast report
+St John sargassum 2026 forecast report

-Frank Bay beach St. John Sargassum 2024
+Frank Bay beach

-Lovango Cay St John sargassum 2024
+Lovango Cay St John sargassum 2025

-Cinnamon & Maho Bay St. John beaches without sargassum
+Cinnamon & Maho Bay St John

-Coral Bay St. John sargassum seaweed tracker 2024
+Coral Bay St John

-Rendezous Bay St. John sargassum seaweed
+Rendezous Bay

-Hart & Rendezvous Bays St. John live webcam
+Hart & Rendezvous Bays St John live webcam

-Cruz Bay St. John beaches without seaweed 2024
+Cruz Bay St John beaches

 Coral Bay St John – Picture Point webcam

-Cruz Bay ferry dock – St. John sargassum 2024
+Cruz Bay ferry dock – St John

 Cruz Bay St John -current sargassum levels

-Fish Bay St. John USVI sargassum seaweed live beach cam
+Fish Bay St John USVI

 Tropical Panorama St John webcam

-Here’s also a source for St John Sargassum 2024 weekly updates: https://explorestj.com/sargassum/
+Here’s also a source for St John Sargassum 2026 weekly updates: https://explorestj.com/sargassum/

-3-day Sargassum Forecast for USVI (St. Croix & St. Thomas)
+3-day Sargassum Forecast for USVI (St Croix & St Thomas)

-Click on the map below for real-time satellite Sargassum seaweed forecast for St. Croix & St. Thomas.
+Click on the map below for real-time satellite Sargassum seaweed forecast for St Croix & St Thomas.

 USVI sargassum seaweed forecast map

-Map of Sargassum predicted in St. Croix in the next 3 days
+Map of Sargassum predicted in St Croix in the next 3 days

 You can also visit the Satellite-based Sargassum Watch System (SaWS) site with real-time sat photos but you’ll need some technical background to interpret the data.

-Caribbean Sargassum Season 2024
+Caribbean Sargassum Season 2026

 The “Caribbean Sargassum seaweed season” usually peaks in summer, from June until September.
 The sargassum season for Cancun, Mexico, Florida, Punta Cana, and the whole Caribbean can be easily visualized in the below video: